CHI@Edge

 How do I run a GPU workload on the Jetsons/Xaviers ?

 Most GPU workloads on nvidia devices require or take advantage of several libraries in the CUDA ecosystem.
 For convenience and simplicity, we prepackaged the full Cuda, Tensort, Cudnn, and Visionworks libraries on our Nvidia hosts.
-To mount these libraries on your container, please include the following environment variables when starting your container with the create_container() call.
+To mount these libraries on your container, please include the runtime="nvidia" keyword argument when starting your container with the create_container() call.

 my_container = container.create_container(